What are the different types of COVID-19 tests? When should I get tested?

-Antigen Test: This test, also referred to as a rapid diagnostic test, is also used to detect an active infection of COVID-19.
+Antigen Test: This test, which is also referred to as a rapid test, is also used to detect an active infection of COVID-19.
 The sample for this test is taken through a nasal swab and test results are typically available in less than one hour.

 However, these tests are more prone to a false negative result than the PCR tests.
-Thus, a negative result on an antigen test does not necessarily mean that you do not have COVID-19.
+Your provider may want to confirm a negative antigen test by doing a PCR test as well.

 Antibody Test: This test detects a past infection of COVID-19.
 The sample for an antibody test is done by drawing blood from the arm.
-Having COVID-19 antibodies does not mean that you cannot be reinfected with the virus and it is currently unknown how long antibodies remain in the body.
-For more information on when to get an antibody test, see our article here.
+This test is not used to diagnose a current infection with COVID-19.

-In general, if you do not have symptoms of COVID-19, you should get tested at least 4-5 days after your exposure.
+In general, if you do not have symptoms of COVID-19, you should get tested 5-7 days after your exposure.
 If you have developed symptoms, you should get tested 3-4 days after the first symptom onset.

 It is important to note that false negative tests are common, so getting a negative test result cannot certainly rule out the chance of having coronavirus.
-If you were in close contact with someone who has COVID-19, you should self-quarantine for 14 days regardless of your test result.
+If you were in close contact with someone who has COVID-19, you should self-quarantine for 10 days to avoid spreading the virus to others.

 Knowledge is power, share this article

-Should you get a rapid or regular test for coronavirus COVID-19?
+Should I get a rapid or PCR test for COVID-19?

 In general, the standard PCR tests are more accurate than the rapid antigen tests, meaning that you are more likely to get a false negative result from a rapid test.
 Therefore, in order to have the most accurate results, you should get a standard PCR test.

-Where can you get a test for coronavirus COVID-19?
+Where can I get a test for coronavirus COVID-19?

 In general, many doctor's offices, urgent care facilities, hospitals, clinics, and drive through centers offer COVID-19 testing.
 Below are testing locations for some cities in the United States: